Kapil Dev

-Kapil Dev Ramlal Nikhanj (Pronunciation: [kəpiːl deːʋ]; born 6 January 1959) is an Indian former cricketer.
-He was a fast-medium bowler and a hard-hitting middle-order batsman, and was named by Wisden as the Indian Cricketer of the Century in 2002.
+Kapildev Ramlal Nikhanj (pronunciation: [kəpil deːʋ] born 6 January 1959) is an Indian former cricket team captain.
+He is regarded as one of the greatest all-rounders in the history of cricket, he was a fast-medium bowler and a hard-hitting middle-order batsman.
+Dev is the only player in the history of cricket to have taken more than 400 wickets (434 wickets) and scored more than 5,000 runs in Test cricket.

-Dev captained the Indian cricket team that won the 1983 Cricket World Cup, and in the process became the first Indian captain to win the Cricket World Cup, and is still the youngest captain (at the age of 24) to win the World Cup for any team.
-He retired in 1994, at the times of holding the world record for the highest number of wickets taken in Test cricket, a record subsequently broken by Courtney Walsh in 2000.
-At the time, he was also India's highest wicket-taker in both major forms of cricket, Tests and ODIs.
-He is the first player to take 200 ODI wickets.
-He is the only player in the history of cricket to have taken more than 400 wickets (434 wickets) and scored more than 5,000 runs in Tests, making him one of the greatest all-rounders in the history of cricket.
-Dev's all-round performance has been praised by cricketers including Sunil Gavaskar who regards him as one of the greatest all-rounders to play the game.
-He was the coach of the Indian national team between September 1999 and September 2000.
+Dev captained the Indian cricket team that won the 1983 Cricket World Cup, becoming the first Indian captain to win the Cricket World Cup.
+He is still the youngest captain (at the age of 24) to win the World Cup for any team.
+He retired in 1994, as the first player to take 200 ODI wickets, and holding the world record for the highest number of wickets taken in Test cricket, a record subsequently broken by Courtney Walsh in 2000.
+Kapil Dev held the record for the highest individual score (175*) scored by a batsman batting at number 5 or lower in ODIs until 2023, when it was superseded by Glenn Maxwell.
+He was also a part of the Indian squad which won the 1985 World Championship of Cricket.

+After retiring, he coached the Indian national team between September 1999 and September 2000.

+In 1982, Dev was awarded the Padma Shri, and in 1991 the Padma Bhushan.
+In 2002, he was named by Wisden as the Indian Cricketer of the Century.
 On 11 March 2010, Dev was inducted into the ICC Cricket Hall of Fame.
-In 1982 awarded with the Padma Shri and in 1991 the Padma Bhushan.
+In 2013, he received the C. K. Nayudu Lifetime Achievement Award, the highest honour conferred by BCCI on a former player.

 Early life

-Kapildev Ramlal Nikhanj was born in a jat family from Punjab to his father Ram Lal Nikhanj, a teak merchant and his wife, Rajkumari in Chandigarh on 6 January 1959.
-His family moved to Fazilka after the Partition before eventually moving to Chandigarh.
-His paternal family is from Montgomery (now known as Sahiwal) and his mother was born in Pakpattan, Okara.
-Dev was a student at D.A.V.
-School.
+Kapil Dev Nikhanj was born in Chandigarh, on 6 January 1959, into a Punjabi Hindu family of Ram Lal Nikhanj, a teak merchant and his wife, Rajkumari.
+His family moved to Fazilka after the partition before eventually moving to Chandigarh.
+His paternal family is from Montgomery (now known as Sahiwal) and his mother was born in Pakpattan but raised in Okara, both now in Punjab, Pakistan.
+Dev was a student at D. A. V. College.